Summer Youth Conferences

 Deacons' Training Program - Thursday, June 28 - Saturday, July 7

 High School Summer Conference - Friday, July 20 - Sunday, July 29

 Post High School Conference - Friday, August 3 - Sunday, August 12

 Instruction and Special Activities

-Clergy and church lay leaders will assist participants in the daily instruction of the Armenian Church.
-Participants will be encouraged to ask frank questions about the church’s teachings and traditions, Christian faith, the Bible, and current topics, no matter how sensitive or controversial.
+Clergy and church lay leaders assist participants in the daily instruction of the Armenian Church.
+Participants are encouraged to ask frank questions about the church’s teachings and traditions, Christian faith, the Bible, and current topics, no matter how sensitive or controversial.
 Anonymously dropped into a special box, the questions will be addressed by a panel of clergy.

 Each session will also include a special afternoon excursion to local area Armenian homes for the aged, where participants will have the opportunity to visit, pray with, and learn from the valuable elder community.

 The summer conferences have attracted thousands of teenagers and college-age students over the past five decades to explore their faith and heritage with friends in a safe, fun and unique environment.
 This includes select students from the Sts.
 Tarkmanchatz School in Jerusalem who have participated in the conferences for the past 12 years thanks to benefactors and summer conference scholarships, coordinated between Rev. Fr.
 Mardiros Chevian and the Very Rev. Fr.
 Norayr Kazarian of Jerusalem.